insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/SapB1/2021-12-27-Sap-Business-One.md

 specify anything special, just putting `DoQuery` in the key field and the query to fetch the data in the value field is fine.

 - In SAP Business One, Product created from the `UI` of the application are stored in the `OITM` table in the database.
 Suppose you need to retrieve
-50 products from SAP Business One. `OITM` table in SAP Business One contains various such as ItemCode, ItemName etc. You need to provide `DoQuery` in the key field and
+50 products from SAP Business One. `OITM` table in SAP Business One contains various columns such as ItemCode, ItemName etc. You need to provide `DoQuery` in the key field and
 `Select Top 50 ItemCode,ItemName,UserText,U_WebID,OnHand from OITM where ISNULL(U_WitmFlag,'')='F' and isnull(U_WebID,'')=''` in the key field.
 In the select query,
     - ItemCode, ItemName, UserText, U_WebID and OnHand are the fields that you need to fetch from the application.
     - 50 is the quantity that you need to fetch.
     - `where` is mentioned as filtering condition.
 Products having `U_WebID` as empty and if `U_WitmFlag` has some value, those products will be fetched.

 ![sap_actionfilter](/staticfiles/connectors/media/application-connector/sap_actionfilter.png)